walen007/miniNodeJS/README.md

 your server's memory and CPU resources needlessly.
 This reduces the amount of real data in the MongoDB working set that you can have in the memory, it hurts performance.

+Functions that start with (_) underscore in routes/lib/User.js are private functions.
+This means that they are no t supposed to be called directly.
+They are usually utility functions that serve other functions/operations in a Javascript object.